Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Wenzl--Jones projectors

 \section{Wenzl--Jones projectors}

 In this section, we first recall the definition of the Wenzl--Jones projectors for $\tl_n(\beta)$.
 We then construct the similar projectors for the uncoiled algebras, first for the periodic ones and subsequently for the affine ones.
-Throughout, we use the notation \be
+Throughout, we use the notation for parallel loop segments \be

 \ = \